 And The Killer delivers that action everywhere you can think of.
 An abandoned roller rink, the corridors of a hotel, Seoul’s dockyards, and a few other locations.
 And it ranges from one on many brawls to close-quarters fights in an elevator and a wrecked van.
 And from ballistic ballets to scenes of torture to Eui-kang taking out several villains with a gun in one hand and a large coffee in the other.

 The fight choreography is excellent, the credits are in Korean which I can’t read so I don’t know who to credit but whoever it was they did a fine job.
 Credit also goes to Jang Hyuk who did many of his own stunts, increasing those scenes’ effectiveness.
 There’s some behind-the-scenes and blooper footage of those stunts during the end credits.

 The Killer does rely on several familiar plot beats, corruption in high places, a party interrupted by a body falling into the pool, and multiple double-crosses.
 There’s also the expected final twist, one that explains the novel’s title “The Girl Who Deserved to Die”.
 But Choi Jae-hun handles it all nicely and keeps the fights coming at a pace that will keep most viewers from noticing until after the film is over.

 One of several solid Korean action films to screen this year at Fantasia, The Killer has no real mystery to solve, the plot simply reveals details as needed to get the characters from one fight to the next.
 This is one to just turn off your brain and enjoy the mayhem.

-The Killer was released in Korean theaters on July 13.
+The Killer was released in Korean theatres on July 13.
 It was theatrically released in the US on the same date via Wide Lens Pictures.
 Currently, there’s no announced date for VOD or Digital availability.
 While you’re waiting, FilmTagger has some similar movies you can check out.